 The TV-B-Gone (pictured below) is a small universal infrared remote control with one function, turning TV’s off.
-This simple universal remote was quickly adopted by pranksters to turn off public LCD displays.
-The latest version has a range of 100 meters, allowing pranksters to turn off entire fleets of public displays at railway and bus stations or in shopping centers with a single click.
+For this reason, pranksters have adopted this simple universal remote to turn off public LCD displays.
+Because the latest version has a range of 100 meters, pranksters can turn off entire fleets of public displays at public transport stations and shopping centres with a single click.

-Unexpectedly shutting down a LCD Public Information Display at a railway or bus station leaves commuters confused, frustrated and angry, while in shopping malls the unexpected shut down of an LCD used for advertising can lead to lower revenues.
+Unexpectedly shutting down an LCD Public Information Display at a railway or bus station leaves commuters confused, frustrated and angry.
+Similarly, shutting down LCDs used for advertising in shopping malls can lead to lower revenues.

 Stop TV-B-Gone Attacks

-The MetroSpec Infrared (IR) lockout provides a solution to this TV-B-Gone nuisance plaguing transport authorities and shopping malls.
-It works as a gate keeper, preventing these and other unauthorised remote controls from turning off public information displays (PID’s).
+The MetroSpec Infrared (IR) Lockout provides a solution to this TV-B-Gone nuisance plaguing transport authorities and shopping centres.
+In short, it works as a gatekeeper by preventing unauthorised remote controls from turning off public information displays (PID’s).

 - Locks out unauthorised remotes such as TV-B-Gone.